agc93/git-profile-manager/docs/content/en/docs/faq.md

 In short, because I could.

-In reality, this tool was originally designed as a simple example of a command-line app to demonstrate .NET Core native publishing, Docker in Cake builds and using Spectre.CommandLine in CLI apps.
+In reality, this tool was originally designed as a simple example of a command-line app to demonstrate .NET Core native publishing, Docker in Cake builds and using Spectre.Cli in CLI apps.
 As it turns out, I found the app pretty handy and since I'd already put the work in, it made sense to publish it.

 ### What platforms are supported?